tdonaldson231/csharp-automation-framework-playwright/README.md

 ---

 ## 📁 Source Code Overview
-- **`Lib/`**: Base file used to initialize the test environment and provides shared configuration values for use across the framework.
+- **`Base`**: Base file used to initialize the test environment and provides shared configuration values for use across the framework.

-- **`Fixtures/`**: - Manages test environment setup and teardown for database, reports, and configuration.
+- **`Fixtures/`**: Manages test environment setup and teardown for database,user interface, reports, and test configuration.

-- **`Helpers/`**: Contains utility functions like Docker management with `DockerComposeHelper.cs`.
+- **`Helpers/`**: Contains utility functions such as `docker compose up/down` for Docker management.

 - **`Reporting/`**: Extent Report classes to assist with reporting setup and initialization for test suite.